It’s a common question estate agents get asked. What affects the price of a house?

 House prices are affected by a number of things.
 Some play a bigger part than others.
 Some affect properties more in one part of the country than another.
 But ultimately, they all have some kind of an effect.

-So, lets to a closer look at what affects the price of a house.
+So, lets to a closer look at what affects the price of a house based on our experience of buying and selling multiple properties over the last couple of decades.
 This is by no means an exhaustive list, but it does cover the main factors.

 1) Supply & Demand